Hotels near Fred Enke Golf Course

 Which hotels near Fred Enke Golf Course have a fitness center?

-Which hotels near Fred Enke Golf Course have a pool?
+Which hotels near Fred Enke Golf Course have an outdoor pool?

 Do any hotels near Fred Enke Golf Course offer a shuttle?